bbvcore/portfolio/README.md

 Repository with development examples and some finished projects.
 Specially dedicated to promoting myself and offering referrals to companies and recruiters looking for professionals.

-The contents have obviously been developed by me.
+The code have obviously been developed by me.